MeteoSwiss-APN/pytrajplot/README.md

 greater insight, it is recommended to read the scripts and pay special attention to the comments and docstrings.
 All plotting-scripts are located [here](src/pytrajplot/plotting).

-## Future Developments

-Possible developments in the future:
-- [ ] Add debug statements and debug flag
-- [ ] Write Class for COSMO trajectory files
-- [ ] Write Class for HRES trajectory files
-- [ ] Write Class for start files
-- [ ] Make Code more efficient
-- [ ] Fix Aspect Ratio of Map, for trajectories with unusual longitudinal/latitudinal expansions

 ## Credits